augcog/ARrehab/README.md

 ## Testing out Different Background Models
 1. Add new model to the File hierarchy on the left panel.
 (Make sure ARrehab is a target)
-2. Edit (ViewManipulation.swift)[ARrehab/ARrehab/ViewManipulation.swift] line 59.
+2. Edit [ViewManipulation.swift](ARrehab/ARrehab/ViewManipulation.swift)line 59.
 Change the `named` field to the name of the Entity you are trying to load.
+3. Launch and enjoy!
+Large models may take a while to load.

 ## Branch Structure:
 - content